2 Cobb Sheriff’s deputies killed; 2 suspects arrested - NewsBreak

 PAULDING COUNTY, Ga. - According to the Paulding County Sheriff's office, a Polk County Police Department chase ended with a crash Sunday evening.
 Early reports from the office say Polk County police officers were chasing a vehicle into Hiram in Paulding County.
 Paulding officers joined the chase which ended in a major crash at U.S. Route 278 and Georgia State Route 92.

-A man was arrested Thursday in Texas and charged with firebombing a woman’s Clayton County home last month, officials sa...
+LOVEJOY, Ga. - The search for a suspect police believe to be ‘armed and dangerous’ is underway after a deadly shooting inside a Lovejoy neighborhood Friday night.
+Authorities in Lovejoy are looking for Ikuko Thurman—the man they say shot and killed his wife in the driveway of their home just after 7:30 pm.

+COBB COUNTY, Ga. — Two deputies with the Cobb County Sheriff’s Office were killed Thursday evening after being shot, Sheriff Craig D. Owens said.
+Owens said the deputies were serving a warrant on Thursday night when they were ambushed.
+Cobb County court officials identified the men arrested Friday...

-Family, friends react to death of Clayton County woman allegedly killed by husband
+Family and friends react to the death of Clayton County woman, allegedly killed by husband

 CLAYTON COUNTY, Ga. — The search continues for a Clayton County man whom police say killed his wife.
 The police report paints a scary scene — a woman trying to get away after being shot several times.
 Police say Ikuko Thurman is considered armed and dangerous.
 Channel 2′s...

-Note: UPDATE: Deputies killed by man who fired at them as they tried to take wanted suspect into custody